livingearth-system/livingearth-system.github.io/our-projects/living-watersources/index.md

 title: "Dynamic Land"

-# NOT INCLUDED: header: "Dynamic Land"
+# NOT INCLUDED: header: "Living Watersources"
-headerTop: "Dynamic Land "
+headerTop: "Living Watersources "
-subtitle: "Dynamic Land will build on the Food and Agriculture Organisation (FAO) of the United Nations’ land cover (LC) definition, its Land Cover Classification System (LCCS) taxonomy, and a derived Earth Observation (EO)-based Living Earth LCCS to describe LC as a flexible cube (i.e., stack) of unit-based, quantitative, biophysical, environmental descriptors, without any pre-defined, a priori LC classes."
+subtitle: "Water is a component of the land cover but its description is more complex because of its dynamic nature and differing properties of the surface, volume and substate. "
 background: "#072857"
 image: "/assets/img/heading/livingwatersources_a.png"
 nobuttons: true